mate-academy/Museum/README.md

 13. The button "about us" should lead to the email digest
 14. Facebook and Instagram icons in the footer should be clickable and open the museum's social networks in a new tab
 15. Pictures in the gallery and exhibitions sections should increase on hover
-16. OPTIONAL: After everything is done, you can add a slider for viewing pictures in the gallery (for mobile version)
+16. OPTIONAL: After everything is done, you can add a carousel for viewing pictures in the gallery (for mobile version)

 ## Github flow